-Concerned you don’t have the money to pay for them?
+Concerned you don’t have the money to pay for these winter home upgrades?
 You might have more than you think in your home’s equity, and you can access that money through a cash-out refinance or HELOC.
-We’ll tell you how.
+We’ll tell you how!
+But first, what are some home upgrades worth tackling this winter?

 1. New attic insulation

-Insulation is the most essential thing in your home when it comes to saving money on energy.
-If your attic isn’t well-insulated, your home can leak warm or cold air through the roof and be less energy efficient, which means you pay more for the energy and electricity that’s being wasted.
-To prevent this loss, insulation is a great place to start.
-New insulation can set you back around $2,000 installed, but it could save you thousands in the long run.
+Insulation is essential for saving money on energy and maintaining a comfortable environment in your home.
+If your attic isn’t well-insulated, your home can lose warm or cold air through the roof, making it less energy-efficient and resulting in higher energy and electricity costs.
+To prevent this loss, investing in new or additional insulation is a great place to start.
+New insulation can set you back around $1,200 to $3,000 installed, but it could save you thousands in the long run.

-Note that there are two common kinds of insulation: fiberglass and cellulose.
-Fiberglass insulation comes in batts that are easy to install and relatively inexpensive, while cellulose is made out of recycled paper that is costlier but more efficient.
+Note that there are two common types of insulation: fiberglass and cellulose.
+Fiberglass insulation comes in batts that are easy to install and relatively inexpensive, while cellulose is made of recycled paper, which may be costlier but is more efficient.

-Furnaces that are at least 15 years old are among the biggest energy wasters in any home.
-Additionally, an older furnace may be more susceptible to breakdowns and costly repairs.
+Heating and cooling systems that are at least 15 years old are some of the biggest energy wasters in any home.
+This is a big deal, since they account for about 46% of your home’s overall energy usage.
+As your heat pump or furnace wears out over time, its performance declines, and it becomes more susceptible to breakdowns and costly repairs.

-3. Replace old appliances with Energy Star appliances
+3. Replace old appliances with more efficient models

-Appliances are responsible for about 15 percent of your home’s energy use.
-If the appliances in your home are more than a decade old, it’s likely that they are inefficient and costing you more than they should.
-So replacing old and inefficient appliances with energy-efficient models could significantly cut your energy costs each month.
+Appliances account for approximately 13% of your home’s energy use.
+If your appliances are more than a decade old, they are likely inefficient and costing you more than they should.

 4. Install a new roof